A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Discretisation

 To this end, let $\{\varphi_i\}_{i=1}^{N_W}$ be the basis of $W_h$ and $\ubu$ be the coefficient vector of $U_h$ in this basis.
 Furthermore, let $\Mbu, \Fbu, \Gbu: \mathbb{R}^{N_W}\rightarrow \mathbb{R}^{N_W}$ denote the mass matrix flux and forcing operators, i.e.,

 Then the explicit Euler scheme for \eqref{eqn.semi-discrete} reads as: For all $n=1,\dots, N$, find $\ubu$ such that

-Note that solving above system can be implemented very efficiently since (beside assembling several source vectors) it only involves inverting the mass-matrix.
+Note that solving the above system can be implemented very efficiently since (beside assembling several source vectors) it only involves inverting the mass-matrix.
 As there is no coupling between different elements, the latter is block diagonal (or even diagonal with the correct choice of basis) and thus solving the system can be implemented in a parallel manner and/or even matrix-free to better utilise modern high-performance computing architectures.
+This is also illustrated in \Cref{sec.numex:subsec.gravitywaves:subsubsec.results} below.

-\begin{remark} In practice, we will use the four stage, third order strong stability preserving Runge-Kutta scheme (SPPRK(4,3)),~\cite{Kra91,GKS11}.
-To ease the readability, we use the explicit Euler scheme in the presentation of the method. \end{remark}
+\begin{rmk} In practice, we will use the four stage, third order strong stability preserving Runge-Kutta scheme (SPPRK(4,3)),~\cite{Kra91,GKS11}.
+To ease the readability, we use the explicit Euler scheme in the presentation of the method. \end{rmk}